Anna868/simplified-concepts/Hilbert-Spaces.md

 If you decide to study any topic related to quantum mechanics, you are going to read the words "Hilbert space" a lot.
 That’s our annoying jargon term.

-For example, if we were to give the shortest possible definition of a qubit (if you decide to get into quantum computing), we would say
+In fact, the enitrety of the mathematical foundation of quanutm mechanics takes place in the Hilbert space, whether we talk about quantum mechanical states representation or any operator algebra applied onto these states for measuring observables.

-"A qubit is a vector that belongs to an N dimensional Hilbert space"
+And if you decide to get into quantum computing, the shortest possible definition of a qubit is that it is is a vector that belongs to an N dimensional Hilbert space

 So what is a Hilbert space? and what is a mathematical space in general?